biopragmatics/bioregistry/docs/guides/publications.md

 3. Links to discussions on Slack or other platforms (keeping in mind links might not last forever)
 4. Any other context that's useful for a Bioregistry reader

+## Publications for Databases

+A single database can correspond to several Bioregistry prefixes, such as in the case of KEGG, ChEMBL, and even smaller resources like HGNC, which has both a gene vocabulary ([`hgnc`](https://bioregistry.io/hgnc]) and gene group vocabulary ([`hgnc.genegroup`](https://bioregistry.io/hgnc.genegroup)).

+Publications are often made on the database level, so, therefore, if you want to curate a publication for the database, it usually makes sense to duplicate the publication into each prefix.

 ## Why Should I Curate Publications and References?

 1. They give additional context for Bioregistry readers who want to know more about the paper